BeppiMenozzi/Knob/README.md

 ### Dependencies
 You don't have to add any dependency.
 Internally, this library uses my other <a href="https://github.com/BeppiMenozzi/BalloonPopup">Balloon Popup library</a> to display... guess... balloon popups.

+### New in 1.6.0
+* Added swipe in circular fashion
+* Changed the default swipe behaviour to circular

 ### New in 1.5.0
 * Fixed: when min and max angles were present, the last marker was not in the correct place